 3. Discover: It is all about inviting and encouraging people to try new sports and activities that they have never done before.

 It is also an opportunity to introduce themselves to sports which they may not have easy access to or are lesser popular in their region.

-The goal World Olympic Day is to promote participation in different sports throughout the world without any discrimination of the gender, age and athletic ability.
-This day was started to increase awareness about the health and sports among general public through various methods.
+The goal of World Olympic Day is to promote participation in different sports throughout the world without any discrimination of gender, age, and athletic ability.
+This day was started to increase awareness about health and sports among the general public through various methods.

 World Olympic Day is nowadays developing into much more than just a sports event.
 The importance of this day increases many folds because the problem of obesity is increasing very rapidly in the world.

-At one hand an estimated 160 million Americans are either obese or overweight.
+On one hand, an estimated 160 million Americans are either obese or overweight.
 Nearly 65% of American men and more than 60% of women are obese or overweight while nearly 30% of boys and girls under age 20 are either obese or overweight in the USA.

-So World Olympic Day is not confined to sports activities but an serious international effort to promote fitness and well-being in addition to the Olympic ideals of Fair Play, solidarity, Respect and Sportsmanship across the globe.
+So World Olympic Day is not confined to sports activities but a serious international effort to promote fitness and well-being in addition to the Olympic ideals of Fair Play, solidarity, Respect, and Sportsmanship across the globe.